Looking for the best Camiguin Tourist Spots?!

-A dip in the Ardent Hot Spring Mambajao is the best remedy for muscle pains after a long day exploring all the Camiguin tourist spots.
+A dip in the Ardent Hot Spring Mambajao is the best remedy for muscle pains after a long day exploring the island.

 Katibawasan Falls is fed from the nearby Mt.
-Timpoong and the falls itself features a narrow stream of water that flows effortlessly down a monolithic cliff-face and into a large catch basin below.
+Timpoong and the falls themselves feature a narrow stream of water that flows effortlessly down a monolithic cliff-face and into a large catch basin below.